-- 3.14 The Species-rich grassland would be maintained as follows: - It should be noted that most of the sown meadow species are perennial and would be slow to germinate and grow.
-They would not usually flower in the first growing season; - In the first year top the growth to 15cm monthly from May October.
+- 3.14 The Species-rich grassland would be maintained as follows: - In the first year top the growth to 15cm monthly from May October.
 Spot spray pernicious weeds.
 These arising from the soil seed bank would be common, and should be controlled to minimise competition and weed seed production; - Following this, control of pernicious weeds should be undertaken annually within the wildflower grassland by spot application of herbicide to the quantities advised by the manufacturer.
 Applications would be undertaken in May during dry, benign weather conditions; - Following establishment, traditional meadow management with a main summer cut to a height of between 25-40mm should be undertaken.
-To maintain maximum diversity and flowering interest cutting should take place in sections at different times from mid-July to the end of August in warm, dry weather. - The grass should be removed from the sward after 7 days of drying.
-Arisings then set aside and placed in heaps at suitable sacrificial parts of the site. - Mowing or grazing of regrowth should be undertaken through to later autumn / winter to maintain a 50mm height.
-Approximately 10% of the meadows edge should be left uncut through the winter to provide refuge for insects. - Areas close to hedgerows and areas close to tree and shrub planting, cut once every two years to provide tall grass habitat for overwintering invertebrates
+To maintain maximum diversity and flowering interest cutting should take place in sections at different times from mid-July to the end of August in warm, dry weather; - The grass should be removed from the sward after 7 days of drying.
+Arisings then set aside and placed in heaps at suitable sacrificial parts of the site; - Mowing or grazing of regrowth should be undertaken through to later autumn / winter to maintain a 50mm height.
+Approximately 10% of the meadows edge should be left uncut through the winter to provide refuge for insects; and - Areas close to hedgerows and areas close to tree and shrub planting, cut once every two years to provide tall grass habitat for overwintering invertebrates